cbou/simba.js/README.md

 # Simba [![Build Status](https://secure.travis-ci.org/cbou/simba.js.png)](http://travis-ci.org/cbou/simba.js)

-Simba is a simple but powerful configuration tool
+Simba is a simple but powerful configuration tool for Node.js.
+It also run in a browser.

 ## Installation